mixpanel/docs/pages/docs/cohort-sync/integrations/apptimize.md

 ![Apptimize 2 Image](/apptimize2.png)

 3. You will need to provide an Apptimize Token (generated from the Apptimize dashboard) to authorize the connection.
-To generate an Apptimize token, go to the Tokens page on Apptimize Dashboard and click “New Token”.
+To generate an Apptimize token, go to the Tokens page on Apptimize Dashboard and click "New Token".
 Give the token a memorable name and click Generate.

 ![Apptimize 3 Image](/apptimize3.png)